 The third song recorded on May 5 was Fables of Faubus.
 Mingus used the beginning of the melodic line from Dizzy Moods, a piece he recorded two years earlier for the Tijuana Moods record.
 But Fables of Faubus is a completely different thing altogether.

 Mingus was after Orval Faubus, the Arkansas governor who in 1957, against federal orders to dismantle segregation in public schools, ordered the state’s national guard to block nine black students from entering Central High School in Little Rock.
 Perhaps the most cynical part of this idiotic decision was the motivation behind it.
 It was a calculated move by an otherwise progressive democrat to collect votes in a state where waving segregationist ideas incited people to support the candidate.

-Eisenhower put the foot down and sent the 101st Airborne Division of the United States Army to protect the nine students and admit them to school.
+Eisenhower finally put the foot down and sent the 101st Airborne Division of the United States Army to protect the nine students and admit them to school.
 Faubus’s list of ridiculous acts did not stop there and the next year he shut off all four Little Rock high schools, causing turmoil in the education system of that town in what is known as The Lost Year in Little Rock.
 If you seek to enlighten yourself with his proposal to privatize the public schools system, click here to read his racist propaganda hiding behind a legal scheme to employ “laws which give us a legal way to maintain a private system of education”.

 Mingus: Name me someone who’s ridiculous, Dannie.

 Richmond: Governor Faubus.